bnwolford/bnwolford.github.io/_stem_ed/dna_day.md

 date: 2020-04-24
 ---

-Since many in person DNA Day celerbations are moving online, I'm hosting this compilation of educational resources to celebrate Digital DNA Day: April 25, 2020.
+National DNA Day commemorates the successful completion of the Human Genome Project in 2003 and the discovery of DNA's double helix in 1953.
+Since many in-person DNA Day celebrations are moving online, I'm hosting this compilation of educational resources to celebrate Digital DNA Day: April 25, 2020.

 Compiled with help from [Christina Vallianatos](https://www.linkedin.com/in/christinavallianatos/)